 Fairlight first began to ship the Xynergi platform out to customers and retailers in September 2007.
 The first business in the United States to purchase the system was Buzzy's Recording, a studio based in Los Angeles.
 The company plans on using Xynergi for voice overs and automated dialogue replacement (ADR) [source: Fairlight].
 Fairlight expects the system to gain popularity quickly within the audio and video editing industry.

-To learn more about Xynergi and topics related to audio and video editing processes, follow the links on the next page.
+To learn more about Xynergi and topics related to audio and video editing processes, follow the links below.